cmaguire001/GA4-E-commerce-Analytics-Project/README.md

 # GA4-E-commerce-Analytics-Project

 ## Project Overview
 Analysis of Google Merchandise Store data using Google Analytics 4 to uncover customer behavior insights and revenue optimization opportunities.
+Written with GPT-assistance for the purpose of learning GA4 workflows.

 ## Business Objectives
 - Understand customer purchase patterns